AlienSarlak/EarthReturn/README.md

 - **2D Rocket Dynamics**: Simulates vertical motion with gravity and thrust.
 - **Basic Control**: Implements a simple Model Predictive Control (MPC) algorithm to guide the rocket to a safe landing.
 - **Simulation Environment**: A basic physics simulation that models the rocket's vertical position and velocity.

+## Document
+Please have a look at the [documentation](docs/document.pdf) for more information, including the theory behind the project.

 ## Project Structure